mochi/mochikit/doc/rst/MochiKit/Visual.rst

     Reduce the horizontal and vertical sizes at the same time, using the top left corner.

+    element:
+        An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

     *Availability*:
         Available in MochiKit 1.4+